 - In 1913, while on an Arctic expedition, George H. Wilkins ate wolf meat and compared its flavor to chicken meat.

-- Transbaikalia natives are one of the few native people worldwide who chose to eat wolf meat when other food was plentiful.
+- Transbaikalia natives are among the few native people worldwide who chose to eat wolf meat when other food was plentiful.

 - Many Asian countries use wolf meat in Asian medicine to cure everything from colds to hemorrhoids.